saaqib-v7/HU-NAV/README.md

 # HU-NAV
 This is a project I made for my Data Structures &amp; Algorithm course.
 In this, I have used Dijkstra's Algorithm to find the shortest distance between two points and the output is displayed in the form of a graph.
+You will need to install networkx, matplotlib, and tkinter libraries on your machine.
+After you run the program, it will ask you to input the places 'from' where you wanna go 'to'.
+After you give it the needed input, it will show you result in the text format, then a new window will appear, and after you click show map, you will receive the output in a new window, in the form of a graph, with the shortest path highlighted in RED.
+Thank you.